Angappan-G/Us-Sales-Analysis/README.md

+Data Analysis on Retail Sales Using SQL Server and Python

-Step 1 - Connected the SQL Server database using pyodbc package in python Step 2: Import the tables using SQL query in python pandas Step 3 - did some basic analysis of the data's which were imported Step 4 - Analysis the Business Probnlems
+- Connected to the SQL Server database using the `pyodbc` package in Python.
-Step 5 - Cleaning the irrelevant records such as null and duplicate values Step 6 - did few data transformation using the existing fields Step 7 - Solve some real world business problems and queries in Retail Sales
+- Imported tables into pandas using SQL queries.
+- Performed basic data analysis on the imported datasets.
+- Identified and analyzed key business problems.
+- Cleaned the data by handling null values and removing duplicates.
+- Applied data transformations using existing fields.
+- Solved real-world business problems and queries related to retail sales.

 Libraries used:
   1. Pandas